Eliot-Roxbergh/notes_pinephone/extras_build_signal-desktop.md

 # Build Signal-Desktop

 TODO: Although the binary build works (so you can use Signal-Desktop), I didn't manage to build .deb out of the box (which could make life easier).
 (Get error for 'fpm-..-linux-x86' which gives 'errorOut=i386-binfmt-P: .. '/lib/ld-linux.so.2': No such file or directory"'. ???
-Try building on x86 or what?)
+Try building on x86 or what?
+Try and compare with Docker builds?)

 We will use, at time of writing latest beta v5.63.0-beta.3.
-I tried a few stable versions prior without luck, also a few bugs were fixed in these latest betas (mainly, earlier had issues related to better_sqlite3 "error 'is_lvalue_reference_v' is not a member of 'std':" ... see electron issue 35193).
+I tried a few stable versions prior without luck, also a few (build) bugs were fixed in these latest betas (mainly, earlier had issues related to better_sqlite3 "error 'is_lvalue_reference_v' is not a member of 'std':" ... see electron issue 35193).

 I did not manage to fix build error for "mac-screen-capture-permissions" regarding unknown abi, even after trying to bump version in yarn.lock or "npm i node-abi" in the build directory.
 But then again IDK how it works.
 Well it seems to work regardless, ignore for now.